United Extensible Firmware Interface (UEFI) firmware requirements

 - Support for multicast deployment, which allows PC manufacturers to broadcast a PC image that can be received by multiple PCs without overwhelming the network or image server.

 - Support for UEFI firmware drivers, applications, and option ROMs.

 Media installation considerations

 Boot and miminum security requirements

-As the OEM, you must provide support for the features outlined in the Hardware Compatibility Specification for Systems for Windows, specifically the following items that are divided into two groups: boot requiements and minimum security requirements.
+As the OEM, you must provide support for the features outlined in Windows Hardware Compatibility Program Specifications and Policies, specifically the following items that are divided into two groups: boot requirements and minimum security requirements.

 Minimum security requirements

 Windows uses these services, but will not cause failure if they are unimplemented.

 - ResetSystem: only required if there is no ACPI hardware support for resetting the device.